What to Do If You Gain Weight After Liposuction

 The same could be true of exercise.
 If you were pretty good about working out in the beginning but now find yourself spending more and more time on the couch, it might be time to get back into the habit of hitting the gym.

-Talk to Your Doctor
+Talk to Dr. Vitenas

 Weight gain isn’t always due to eating more or not getting enough exercise.
 In some cases, weight gain occurs because of a health issue or because you’re taking a new medication.
-If you’re concerned about weight gain and haven’t noticed a dramatic change in your eating or exercise habits, it could be worth it to schedule an appointment with your doctor.
+If you’re concerned about weight gain and haven’t noticed a dramatic change in your eating or exercise habits, it could be worth it to schedule an appointment with Dr. Vitenas.
 He or she can run tests or let you know if your weight gain is caused by illness or medication.

 Don’t Try to ‘Speed’ Weight Loss